Los Angeles songs, as experienced on my recent L.A. visit

 “Santa Monica (Watch the World Die),” Everclear

-My friend Jason and I drive towards Santa Monica to check out the pier and the beach.
+My friend Jason and I drive from Venice Beach towards Santa Monica to check out the pier and the beach.
 On the walk there, I see several interesting sights that make LA beaches fun.
 A dreadlocked, shirtless white hippie dude mills around.
 Another guy offers tourists the chance to pose with his three parrots (for a fee, of course).
 Two of the scariest-looking punk dudes you’d ever see lovingly hold hands.
 A girl with freakishly huge gauged ears confidently strolls past.
 Watching the waves, the surfers, the kids playing in the sand, I can’t stop humming the popular Everclear song with the chorus about living beside the ocean and swimming out past the breakers.

 “Ocean Avenue,” Yellowcard